nebari-dev/nebari-docs/docs/docs/how-tos/develop-local-packages.md

 ## Conclusion

-Developing local packages on Nebari requires a few extra steps compared to developing on your local machine, but the additional time requirement is minimal.
+Developing local packages on Nebari involves a few extra steps compared to working directly on your local machine.
+However, these additional steps are minimal and ensure a well-contained and stable environment.

 To learn more about installing pip packages in general, check out the documentation on [installing pip packages from various sources](/docs/how-tos/install-pip-packages).